-Vietnam has a history of foreign dominations that have treated the Vietnamese people with brutality.
-There have also been many times the North and South of Vietnam was divided.
+Vietnam has a history of foreign dominations that treated the Vietnamese people brutally.
+Many times, the North and South of Vietnam have also been divided.
 Most Vietnamese will tell you they were 1,000 years under Chinese rule and about 99 years under French rule.

-Vietnam’s 1,000 years of Chinese Domination
+Vietnam’s 1,000 Years Of Chinese Domination

-The Chinese conquered the Red River Delta, which is now part of North Vietnam in the 2nd Century B.C.
-During this period many Chinese settlers, officials and scholars moved to the Red River Delta.
+The Chinese conquered the Red River Delta, which is now part of North Vietnam, in the 2nd Century B.C.
+During this period, many Chinese settlers, officials, and scholars moved to the Red River Delta.
 Of course, the Vietnamese were not happy about this Chinese domination.

-Vietnam’s short-lived Chinese independence.
+Vietnam’s Short-lived Chinese Independence.

 The Tang Dynasty in China collapsed in the 10th Century.
-In 938 AD, Ngo Quyen, a Vietnamese patriot, led a Vietnamese revolted against the Chinese and won back control of Vietnam.
+In 938 AD, Ngo Quyen, a Vietnamese patriot, led a Vietnamese revolt against the Chinese and won back control of Vietnam.
 From the 10th to the 15th centuries, Vietnam was no longer under the control of China.

-China returns to rule Vietnam (again)
+China Returns To Rule Vietnam (again)

 Vietnam’s Independence – Lam Song Uprising